 Now let's experiment with interface testing.
-I'm going to assume that you still have (from Chapter 7) a button in the Empty Window interface with an action connection to a ViewController method that summons an alert.
+I'm going to assume that you still have (from Chapter 7) a button in the Empty Window interface with an action method hooked to a ViewController method that summons an alert.
 We'll write a test that taps that button and makes sure that the alert is summoned.
 Add an iOS UI Testing Bundle to the project; call it EmptyWindowUITests.

 Interface test code is based on accessibility, a feature that allows the screen interface to be described verbally and to be manipulated programmatically.
 It revolves around three classes: XCUIElement, XCUIApplication (an XCUIElement subclass), and XCUIElementQuery.
-In the long run, it's best to learn about these classes and write your own UI test code; but to help you get started, accessibility actions are recordable, meaning that you can generate your code automatically by performing the actual actions that constitute the test.
+To a large extent, you can avoid learning anything about these classes, because accessibility actions are recordable.
+This means that you can generate your code by performing the actual actions that constitute the test.
 Let's try it:

 - 1. In the testExample stub method, create a new empty line and leave the insertion point within it. - 2.
 Choose Editor → Start Recording UI Test.
-(Alternatively, there's a Record button in the debug bar.)
+(Alternatively, there's a Record button at the bottom of the project window, in the debug bar.)
 The app launches in the Simulator. - 3.
 Tap the button in the interface.
 When the alert appears, tap OK to dismiss it. - 4.
 Return to Xcode and choose Editor → Stop Recording UI Test.
 Also choose Product \rightarrow Stop to stop running in the Simulator.